yanzhao-irit/data-lake-metadata-management-system/README.md

     npm install
     ```

-12. Create a file named *neo4j-setting.json* at the root repository of the application and write your neo4j password in it.
+12. Create a file named *neo4j-setting.json* at the root repository of the application and write your neo4j setting in it.
+If you use a local neo4j database, the url is "bolt://localhost" as shown below.

     ```json
     {